 1).
-Now repeat steps 1 and 2 of the above process – backing and laying a high odds selection.
+Now repeat steps 1 and 2 of the above process: backing and laying a high odds selection.

 3).
-You should be able to lock-in £6-7 of the £10 free bet refund.
+You should be able to lock-in £6 to £7 of the £10 free bet refund.

 4).
-Therefore, your overall net profit is £3.50-4.50 from the original £10 bonus.
+So, your net profit is £3.50-4.50 from the original £10 bonus.

-Risk free bet (refund as bonus)
+Risk-free bet (refund as a bonus)

 Remember Stake Not Returned (SNR) free bet offers with a low odds qualifying bet.
-A risk free bet is different.
+A risk-free bet is different.
 We use high odds and treat as if Stake Not Returned to lock in profit.